 Call Preszler Injury Lawyers Today

 If a physical illness, injury, or serious mental health condition prohibits you from working for a lengthy period of time, you may be eligible to receive long-term disability benefits.
 If you’re unsure whether or not your condition qualifies you to collect benefits payments, Preszler Injury Lawyers may be able to review your policy and explain the options that may be available to you.
-If your claim for long-term disability benefits has been unfairly denied, Preszler Injury Lawyers may be able to help you appeal the insurance company’s decision.
+If your claim for long-term disability benefits has been unfairly denied, Preszler Disability Lawyers may be able to help you appeal the insurance company’s decision.

 To review your case in a free, initial consultation, contact Preszler Injury Lawyers today or call us at 902-405-8282.